caitken7/Friend-Finder-App/README.md

 * Go to [this project's page at Heroku](https://secret-lowlands-52730.herokuapp.com/).
 ![Alt text](/img/home.png?raw=true "Home Page")

-* Click 'Go to survey'.
+* Click 'Go to Survey'.
 ![Alt text](/img/survey.png?raw=true "Survey Button")

 * Fill and submit the 10 question survey to view your most compatible friend from the database.